ufal/npfl129/exam/questions.md

 - Describe the part of the SMO algorithm which updates $b$ to maximize the Lagrangian.
-If you explain how is the update derived (so that if I followed the instructions, I would come up with two $b$ candidates and a rule how to utilize them), you do not need to write explicit formulas.
+If you explain how is the update derived (so that if I followed the instructions, I would come up with two $b$ candidates and a rule on how to utilize them), you do not need to write explicit formulas.
 [10]

 - Describe the one-versus-one and one-versus-rest schemes of constructing a $K$-class classifier by combining multiple binary classifiers.
 [5]

 #### Questions@:, Lecture 8 Questions
-- Explain how is the TF-IDF weight of a given document-term computed.
+- Explain how is the TF-IDF weight of a given document term computed.
 [5]

-- Define conditional entropy, mutual information, write down relation between them, and finally prove that mutual information is zero if and only if the two random variables are independent (you do not need to prove statements about $D_\textrm{KL}$).
+- Define conditional entropy, mutual information, write down the relation between them, and finally prove that mutual information is zero if and only if the two random variables are independent (you do not need to prove statements about $D_\textrm{KL}$).
 [5]

-- Show that TF-IDF terms can be considered portions of a suitable mutual information.
+- Show that TF-IDF terms can be considered portions of suitable mutual information.
 [5]

 - Show that $L_2$-regularization can be obtained from a suitable prior